SAP-samples/teched2023-DT167/exercises/ex0/README.md

 1. a
 2. Click on the __Identity Provider - Admin Console__ app.
 The admin console of the Identity Authentication service is displayed.

-## Access SAP Cloud Identity Services - Identity Authentication
+## Access SAP Cloud Identity Services - Identity Provisioning

 Finally, we will navigate to the Identity Provisioning service.
 We will verify that necessary source and target systems are set up for user provisioning.